HomeDirectoriesAre Business Directory Backlinks Still Valuable for SEO? A 2025 Perspective

 • Well-maintained with active user engagement

-• Have strong domain authority and good reputation
+• Strong domain authority and a good reputation

 • Provide value beyond just the backlink